SPLASH 2025

 Major Revision: While the Review Committee thinks the direction of the work has promise, it has significant concerns that it would like to see revised.
 You may receive some specific required revisions, but will also receive broader comments that may take significantly longer to execute.

-If you receive one of these outcomes, please note:
+If you receive one of the latter three decisions, please note:

 • Unless you explicitly withdraw your paper, it is considered under review.
 Therefore, it would violate policy to submit it elsewhere.
-If you choose to withdraw the paper (e.g., to submit elsewhere), the next time you submit it, there is no guarantee of getting the same reviewers (and indeed, you very likely will not).
+If you choose to withdraw the paper (e.g., to submit elsewhere), the next time you submit it, it will be treated as a fresh paper: you may get entirely different reviewers, previous reviews and comments will not be available, etc.

 • Until your paper is accepted or rejected, you should maintain the anonymity of your submission.
 If you believe you need to violate it to respond to the reviews, please first discuss this with the Chairs.

-• If the Artifact Evaluation submission deadline occurs before the decision date, papers given Conditional Accept and Minor Revision decisions will be invited to submit artifacts (but acceptance of their artifacts does not guarantee acceptance of the revised papers).
+• If the Artifact Evaluation submission deadline occurs before the decision date, you will be invited to submit artifacts.
+However, acceptance of artifacts has no impact on the acceptance of the revised papers.

 Submissions